fbpx

 Do You Need to Add Shock after Filling a Hot Tub?

 You actually don’t need to add any spa shock right at this stage.
-Shock helps kill contaminants and remove compounds that build up over time, like chloramines or bromamines.
-Because your hot tub is full of fresh water, and you don’t have any build-up of contaminants, you don’t need to add shock right away.
+Shock helps kill contaminants and remove compounds that build up over time.
+But because your hot tub is full of fresh water, and you don’t have any build-up of contaminants, you don’t need to add shock right away.

 Frequently Asked Questions About Hot Tub Chemicals